wombleton/gitlaw-nz/acts/F/Families Commission Act 2003.md

+    *   (ba) to prepare and publish an annual Families Status Report that measures and monitors the well-being of New Zealand families:

     *   (c) to encourage and facilitate the development and provision, by Ministers of the Crown, departments of State, and other instruments of the Executive Government, of policies designed to promote or serve the interests of families:

     *   (d) to consider, and to report and make recommendations on, any matter (for example, a proposed government policy) relating to families that is referred to it by any Minister of the Crown: